What is in this leaflet

 If you miss a dose

-- If you miss a dose of KEYTRUDA, call your doctor right away to reschedule your appointment
+- Call your doctor right away to reschedule your appointment.

 Tell any other doctors, dentists, and pharmacists who are treating you that you are being given KEYTRUDA.